 Amendments to Cyprus Divorce Laws

-1. The grounds for divorce for all marriages are now the same and they are:
+1. The grounds for divorce for all marriages are now as follows, with all other grounds for divorce abolished:

 1. The irretrievable breakdown of the marriage to which the presumption of irretrievable breakdown is satisfied in case of bigamy, adultery, desertion or violence against the plaintiff or the child.